San Jose IBM PC Club - Web Hosting FAQ's

 Do I need to learn HTML to build a Web site?

-No. HTML editors such as Netscape Composer and MS Front Page allow you to create HTML pages without knowing the HTML tags.
+No. HTML editors such as MS Front Page allow you to create HTML pages without knowing the HTML tags.

-How many SFTP password errors can I make before I get locked out?
+How many FTP password errors can I make before I get locked out?

 It depends upon whether the program that you are using retries using the same failing password.
 The error count is incremented each time a bad password is encountered, and the count is reset when a good password is encountered.
 If the threshold set by the System Administrator is exceeded, you will be locked out until Technical Support resets it.

-How do I get my SFTP password unlocked?
+How do I get my FTP password unlocked?

-You will have to e-mail postmaster@sjpc.org or call the Postmaster at the number listed in the Club Newsletter to request that your SFTP password be unlocked.
+You will have to e-mail postmaster@sjpc.org or call the Postmaster at the number listed in the Club Newsletter to request that your FTP password be unlocked.

 Can my Web site be restored if I accidentally delete it?

 Yes.
-Backup CD's of all the date files on the mail server are created periodically, and your Web site can be restore from a backup CD.
+System backups are created periodically and your web site can be restored from the backup.
 However, you may lose your more recent changes.

 Return to the San Jose IBM PC Club's home page